Galactic magnetic field reconstruction using the polarized diffuse Galactic emission: Formalism and application to $Planck$ data: 3D parametric models

 \subsection{Dust density distribution model}

-For the dust density distribution, we adopt two parametric models.
-The first model simply assumes a dust density that varies smoothly according to radial and height functions.
-It is a common model that has been introduce to reproduce the bell-shape of the Galaxy.
-It is also known as the exponential disk model.
-The second model is more complex as it allows the construction of logarithmic spiral arms in a similar fashion as the dust density distribution model presented by \cite{Jaff2013}.
+For the dust density distribution, we adopt two parametric models and their superposition.
+The first, simple, model reproduces the bell-shape profile of the Galaxy.
+The second, more complex model draws spiral-arm pattern similar as the model studied in \cite{Jaff2013}.
 The two models are parameterized in cylindrical coordinate ($\rho,\, \phi,\, z$) centered on the Galactic center.